comychitz/knowledge/food/README.md

 See this page -> [beer](https://github.com/comychitz/knowledge/blob/master/food/beer.md)

 # Recipes
-Some of my own recipes that I have compiled since starting to cook on my own.
-Typically these recipes are for easy meal preps, but sometimes they get fancy :)

 ### Potato Casserole
 | Ingredient | Amount | Note |
 | --- | --- | --- |